Arlodotexe/strix-music/docs/get-started/how-it-works.md

 # How it works

----

-## Background
+### Background

-The architecture in the Strix Music SDK had to be very carefully planned for 3 things:
+The Strix Music SDK was carefully planned for 3 things:

-- Easy of use
+- **Easy of use**
-- Flexibility / extensibility
+- **Flexibility / extensibility**
-- Long term maintainability
+- **Long term maintainability**

-Data from databases, APIs (like [Spotify](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-album) or [Deezer](https://developers.deezer.com/api/album)), file systems, and most backend in general, are always:
-- Modular / Reuseable
+You can't build an application with no data to power it, so we treated data as a first-class citizen when designing the architecture.

+We designed something that _fully_ utilized both the object-oriented language we were working in, and the object-oriented data we were working with.

+### The Basics

+No matter where it comes from (databases, APIs like [Spotify](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-album) or [Deezer](https://developers.deezer.com/api/album), a file system, etc.), relational data has a few intrinsic properties.
+- It's modular and reuseable
-- Relational (models can reference other models)
+- It's relational (models can reference other models)
-- Scope-able (login credentials, API keys, etc)
+- It can be scoped to a context (login credentials, API keys, root folder, etc)

-These properties are intrinsic of _every_ object-oriented data structure (JSON, SQL, XML, C# objects, and many more).
+These properties are also intrinsic of nearly every object-oriented data structure (JSON, SQL, XML, C# objects, and many more).

 In order to maintain these things throughout the entire SDK and all apps built on it, we had to conceptualize a new architectural pattern.

----

-## Application Models
+### Application Models
-In any normal application, these are also known as "AppModels".
-  - These transform your backend's data structure into normal C# objects.
+These are also known as "AppModels".
+These transform your backend's data structure into normal C# objects.

-  - Each model has properties for data, methods that returns other C# objects, or events that notify of changes, if needed.
+- Each model has properties for data, methods that returns other objects, and events that notify of changes, if needed.
-  - Since objects always return objects, it maintains the same scope, structure and reusability of your data.
+- Models are always constructed by other models, so you only need to configure dependencies at the root object.
+Dependencies are transparently trickled down to other new objects as they're constructed.
 - As normal C# objects, this has the bonus of making your application data completely portable.
-    - Models are always constructed by other models, so you only need to configure dependencies at the root object.
-    - Dependencies are transparently trickled down to other new objects before being returned or emitted by an event.
+If you have an instance, that's all you need to read the data, update the data, and listen for changes to the data.

-    - The result is an object tree of your app's data, where objects are easy to get and ready to use 🚀
+The result is an object graph of your app's data which keeps all the intrinsic properties of an object-oriented data structure.
+Plus, objects are easy to get and ready to use 🚀

----

-## Application Models _in Strix_
+### Application Models _in Strix_
-Strix isn't simply pulling in data from one source - we're combining data from _multiple_ sources into one data structure.
+In Strix, we don't simply pull in data from one source - we're turning data from _multiple_ sources into a single data structure.

 This resulting combined data structure is what we call our [`AppModels`](../reference/api/StrixMusic.Sdk.AppModels.html), as this is what you should be building your application with.